 Search the Ulster Covenant

-Search and view digitised images of the original signatures of almost half a million men and women who signed the Ulster Covenant or women's Declaration in opposition to Home Rule on 28th September 1912.
+Search and view digitised images of the original signatures of almost half a million men and women who signed the Ulster Covenant or women's declaration in opposition to Home Rule on 28 September 1912.

 Before you start

-To carry out a search, input the search criteria in the appropriate field(s) and click on the Find button.
-The Ulster Covenant can be searched by any of the following, but Surname is the most straightforward and, therefore, the recommended method:
+To carry out a search, input the search criteria in the right field(s) and click on the find button.
+The Ulster Covenant can be searched by any of the following, but surname is the most straightforward and therefore the recommended method:

-Addresses can be difficult to search because in some cases the name of a town is given but not the street, whereas in others the street name is given, but no town.
+Addresses can be difficult to search because in some cases the name of a town is given but not the street - but in others the street name is given, but no town.

 You may enter more than one search criterion.
 Refining your search is recommended in order to restrict results to a manageable number.
-For example, searching simply on surname for 'Wilson', returns in excess of 5,500 hits, whereas searching for surname 'Wilson' and forename 'Joseph' would return 106 hits.
+For example, searching simply on surname for 'Wilson', returns more than 5,500 hits, but searching for surname 'Wilson' and forename 'Joseph' would return 106 hits.